-Generally for every race , head is the widest , mandible is less wider than the head and jaw is the less wider than mandible .
-In Chinese, Head, Mandible and Jaw widths are the largest among all three races.
+Generally, for every race, the head is the widest, mandible is less wide than the head and jaw is the less wide than mandible.
+In Asians, Head, Mandible and Jaw widths are the largest among all three races.
 In Afro, Head, Mandible and Jaw widths are smallest among all three races.
-In Caucasians, Head, Mandible and Jaw widths are in the middle among all three races.
+In Caucasians, Head, Mandible and Jaw widths are in the mid range, among all the three races.

-In Afro the width of the head is least among all the races.
+In Africans, the width of the head, mandible and jaw are smallest among all the races.
 The width of the head averages at 15 cm.
-The mandible width in Afro is 0.54 cm less than the width of the head.
-The width of the jaw is 3.92 cm less than the mandible.
-The general appearance of Afro face looks like a square due to the smallest head width and minimum reductions in widths from head to the mandible and mandible to the jaw.
+The mandible width in Africans is an average 14.5 cm, 0.5 less than the width of the head.
+The width of the jaw is 10.5 cm, 4 cm less than the mandible.
+The general appearance of Africans face looks like a square due to the smallest head width and relatively minimum reductions in widths from head to the mandible and mandible to the jaw, among all the races.

-In Chinese the width of the head is the widest among all the races.
+In Asians, the width of the head, mandible and jaw are the widest among all the races.
 The width of the head averages at 16 cm.
-The mandible width is 0.65 cm less than the head width.
-The width of the jaw is 4.45 less than the mandible.
-The general appearance of the face in Chinese look like triangular due to widest head width and increased reduction in the width of mandible and jaw relative to the head .
+The mandible width is 15.35, an average 0.65 cm less than the head width.
+The width of the jaw is 10.85, an average 4.5 less than the mandible.
+The general appearance of the face in Asians look like triangular due to the widest head width and increased reduction in the width of mandible and jaw relative to the head.

-In caucasians, the width of the head is in the middle among all the races The head width on an average is 15.25 cm.
-The mandible width is 0.43 cm less than the head width.
-The width of the jaw is 4.12 cm less than the mandible.
-The general appearance of the face looks like elliptical due to less drastic reduction of mandible and jaw width relative to the head in comparison to Asians and more than Africans.
+In Caucasians, the width of the head, mandible and jaw are in the mid range, among all the races The head width on an average is 15.25 cm.
+The mandible width is 14.75 an average 0.5 cm less than the head width.
+The width of the jaw is 10.65, an average 4.10 cm less than the mandible.
+The general appearance of the face looks like elliptical due to a less drastic reduction of mandible and jaw width relative to the head in comparison to Asians and more than Africans.

-First of all a horizontal level is established at the level of eyebrows on the front , top of the ears on the sides and posterior pole of the skull on the back .
-Skull moves straight upward circumferentially from this level for an average 5-6 cm with 15 degree inward inclination.
-Above the vertical part Skull is Dome shaped and this part is called calvarium.
-Average height of the calvarium is 3-4 cm.
-Where the vertical part of the Skull end, it curves inward for an average 1 cm, this part is called lower transition zone of calvarium.
-After the transition zone, calvarium part of the Skull moves up 2-2.5 cm at an average 45 degree, at this point skull again curves inward to create an upper transition zone and become flat at top.
+First of all, a horizontal level is established at the level of eyebrows on the front, top of the ears on the sides and posterior pole of the skull on the back.
+Skull moves straight upward circumferentially from this level for an average 5-6 cm with 15 degrees inward inclination.
+Above the vertical part, Skull is Dome shaped and this part is called calvarium.
+An average height of the calvarium is 3-4 cm.
+Where the vertical part of the Skull end, it curves inward for an average 1 cm, this part is called lower transition zone of the calvarium.
+After the transition zone, calvarium part of the Skull moves up 2-2.5 cm at an average 45 degree, at this point skull again curves inward to create an upper transition zone and become flat at the top.

 Hairline Creation Based on Bony Facial Dimensions

-To create Frontal hair line inconsistent with person racial features does not look natural.
-Knowledge of different bony features and their measurement is extremely important to restore the unique individual hairlines.
+To create frontal hairline inconsistent with person racial features does not look natural.
+Knowledge of differences among the underlying facial bony structure and their measurements are extremely important to restore the unique individual hairlines.

 - Frontal Midpoint

-1-The Average height of the vertical part of the forehead is 5.7 cm.
-In Afro it's 0.5 cm higher.
-The Vertical part of the forehead moves up average at negative 15 degree angle and ends into lower transition zone of the calvarium.
+The Average height of the vertical part of the forehead is 5.70 cm in Asians and Caucasians.
+In Africans, it’s 0.50 cm higher.
+The Vertical part of the forehead moves up from eyebrows at average negative 15 degree angle and ends into lower transition zone of the calvarium.
 The height of lower transition zone of calvarium is an average 1 cm.
 Frontal Midpoint is marked in the middle of this transition zone.
-These general measurements give an idea about the height of the hairline from the eyebrows.
-Based upon the above general measurements average height of the hair line in Caucasian and Chinese is 6.5 cm and in Africans is at an average 6.5 cm high from the eyebrows.
+These general measurements give an idea about the height of the frontal hairline from the eyebrows.
+Based upon the above general measurements average height of the frontal hairline in Caucasian and Chinese is at an average 6.0 cm and in Africans is at an average 6.5 cm high from the eyebrows.

 Second Criteria for Marking the Frontal Midpoint